Endy Mattress Review (2025)

 Can you put an Endy mattress back in the box?

 Once you have unboxed your mattress and it has fully expanded, you can’t put it back in the box.
 Endy mattresses (like most bed-in-a-box products) are compressed and vacuum-sealed using a significant amount of pressure and industrial-grade machinery.
 Once the mattress expands, it can’t be compressed back to its original size without specialized equipment.
+In the case you need to return your mattress, Endy will pick it up fully expanded.

 What Endy mattress alternatives should I consider?